 - In a small saucepan, combine the water and sugar and bring to a boil over medium-high heat.
 Stirring until sugar has dissolved.
 Remove the pan from the heat and stir in the kirsch.
 Set aside at room temperature.

-- In a chilled stand mixer bowl, using the whisk attachment, beat the cream with powdered sugar, kirsch and vanilla extract on high speed until medium peaks form.
+- In a chilled stand mixer bowl, using the whisk attachment, beat together the cream, powdered sugar, kirsch and vanilla extract on high speed until medium peaks form.
 Store whipped cream in the refrigerator while you assemble the cake.

-- Using a long serrated knife, cut off the domed top of each cake creating level cake layers.
-Cut each cake horizontally in half, to make 4 layers.
+- Trim the domes of each cake layer that may have formed during baking.
+Next, cut each cake horizontally in half, to make 4 layers.
 Place once of the cake layers cut side up on a cardboard cake round or cake pedestal and brush it generously with the soaking syrup.
 Spread 1 cup of whipped cream over the top of the cake and scatter about one-third of the cherries over the cream.
 Top the cake with another layer of cake and repeat this process, layering two more times.
 Top the last cake layer on, smooth side up and soak it with the remaining syrup.

 - In a piping bag fitted with a large star tip or tip of your choice, place about ½ cup of whipped cream in the bag for decorating and set aside.